inet-framework/inet/showcases/emulation/babel/doc/index.rst

 .. note:: The CAP_SYS_ADMIN privilege is required for using network namespaces in INET.
 Refer to the :ref:`User's Guide <ug:sec:emulation:preparation>` for instructions.

-.. note:: The CAP_SYS_ADMIN privilege is required for using network namespaces in INET.
-See :ref:`here <ug:sec:emulation:preparation>` for instructions.

 .. .. note:: The CAP_SYS_ADMIN privilege is required for using network namespaces in INET.
 Run the following commands to add the CAP_SYS_ADMIN privilege to opp_run:

 ..          .. code-block:: text